 Like most travelers, we had high expectations for Costa Rica which has been in the eco tourism game for decades now.
 Many of the “usual suspect” destinations, including superstars Arenal and Monteverde, disappointed.
 However, we persisted and here are our top Costa Rica travel tips for this Central American country.
-After nearly six months of traveling in Costa Rica we managed to find some remarkable beaches, parks, bird watching and more just off the beaten path.
-Don’t miss Tenorio Volcano National Park, the Rincon de la Vieja National Park area, the Southern Caribbean Coast, San Gerardo de Dota and SCUBA diving with hammerhead sharks in Cocos Island.
+After nearly six months of traveling in Costa Rica we managed to find some remarkable beaches, parks, bird watching, and more just off the beaten path.
+Don’t miss Tenorio Volcano National Park, the Rincon de la Vieja National Park area, the Southern Caribbean Coast, the San Gerardo de Dota cloud forest, and SCUBA diving with hammerhead sharks in Cocos Island.

 Costa Rica travel tips

-The Costa Rican government recently announced that it will close its national zoo and release as many animals as possible as part of a “no cages” policy, though animal experts have expressed doubts about the likelihood of release for many of the animals.
+The Costa Rican government recently announced that it will close its national zoo and release as many animals as possible as part of a “no cages” policy, though animal experts have expressed doubts about the likelihood of release for many of the captive animals.

 Eighty percent of Costa Rican hotels have 20 rooms or less.

-The capital, San Jose, was one of the first five cities in the world to have electricity.
+The capital, San José, was one of the first five cities in the world to have electricity.

 Supermarkets sell a cleaning liquid called Terror (left).